Shumel-coder/google-homepage/README.md

 # google-homepage
-google clone for the odin academy
+google clone for the odin project